matthew-godin/Licode/README.md

 sudo systemctl restart postgresql
 ```

-We then install pgAdmin, the best GUI tool to manage a Postgres database.
+If you are hosting the app yourself, then we now install pgAdmin, the best GUI tool to manage a Postgres database.
+Otherwise see the Ubuntu Server instructions below

 ```bash
 sudo curl https://www.pgadmin.org/static/packages_pgadmin_org.pub | sudo apt-key add